O-bing/o-bing-front/README.md

 - If there are still vulnerabilities, check your Angular version.

-- That also may be due to some dependencies updates that this repository didn't use since it's last deployment (inform me plz)
+- That also may be due to some dependencies updates that this repository didn't use since it's last deployment (inform me about it at [obing.pro@hotmail.com](obing.pro@hotmail.com))

 ### Launch local server